New documents link Huawei to suspected front companies in Iran, Syria

 Meng did not respond to a request for comment by Reuters, and Huawei declined to answer questions for this story.
 Canicula's offices could not be reached.
 A Justice Department spokesman in Washington declined to comment.

-Meng was released on CUS$10 million (US$7.5 million) bail on Dec.
-11 and remains in Vancouver while Washington tries to extradite her.
+Meng was released on US$7.5 million bail on Dec 11 and remains in Vancouver while Washington tries to extradite her.
 In the United States, Meng would face charges in connection with an alleged conspiracy to defraud multiple financial institutions, with a maximum sentence of 30 years for each charge.
 The exact charges have not been made public.

 OFFER TO IRAN

-Articles published by Reuters in 2012 https://www.reuters.com/article/us-iran-huawei-hp/exclusive-huawei-partner-offered-embargoed-hp-gear-to-iran-idUSBRE8BT0BF20121230 and 2013 https://www.reuters.com/article/uk-huawei-skycom/exclusive-huawei-cfo-linked-to-firm-that-offered-hp-gear-to-iran-idUKBRE90U0CA20130131 about Huawei, Skycom and Meng figure prominently in the U.S. case against her.
+Articles published by Reuters in 2012 and 2013 about Huawei, Skycom and Meng figure prominently in the US case against her.
 Reuters reported that Skycom had offered to sell at least 1.3 million euros worth of embargoed Hewlett-Packard computer equipment to Iran's largest mobile-phone operator in 2010.
 At least 13 pages of the proposal were marked "Huawei confidential" and carried Huawei's logo.
-Huawei has said neither it nor Skycom ultimately provided the U.S. equipment.
+Huawei has said neither it nor Skycom ultimately provided the US equipment.

 Reuters also reported numerous financial and personnel links between Huawei and Skycom, including that Meng had served on Skycom's board of directors between February 2008 and April 2009.